XynorVortex/GorillaLocomocation/README.md

 4. Add a Configurable Joint onto the PhysicsHands and drag in the Player Rigidbody in the Connected Body

-Settings:
-- Frequency: how fast it follows (higher = snappier)
-- Damping: how smooth it feels (higher = softer)
-- Rot Frequency and Rot Damping do the same for rotation.

-I recommend you keep the values the same but depending on how you want your hands to work its up to you

 If you need any extra help join the discord server